International Women's Day

-The theme of IWD this year is #BreaktheBias, which definitely is an important aspect if we want to make progress towards more gender equality - not only but also in academia.
+The theme of IWD in 2022 #BreaktheBias, which definitely is an important aspect if we want to make progress towards more gender equality - not only but also in academia.

 The data from the STEM disciplines still tell a story of gender inequality showing that, like in all other disciplines, the proportion of women decreases across career stages.
 Yet, “what is particularly striking in STEM is that even under the Doc.Mobility scheme, only 27% of applicants are women.
 This figure remains relatively constant and drops to 15% only for project funding.”